"Coming together is a beginning, keeping together is progress, working together is success." Henry Ford

-For civil society organisations (CSOs), collaborative multi-actor partnerships can be an interesting advocacy strategy, which can complement other strategies such as evidence based advocacy, legal action or mass mobilization to advance change and influence policy making.
-For development NGOs, multi-actor partnership is an innovative way of engagement resulting in higher potential impact.
+For civil society organisations (CSOs), collaborative multi-actor partnerships can be an interesting advocacy strategy, which can complement other strategies such as evidence-based advocacy, legal action or mass mobilization to advance change and influence policymaking.
+For development NGOs, the multi-actor partnership is an innovative way of engagement resulting in higher potential impact.
 Nevertheless, it also means that the organisation has to take up a new role which is inherently different from conventional partnerships with other civil society organisations, hence this has to be carefully considered.

 A growing body of knowledge has emerged in the last years to facilitate multi-actor partnerships towards successful social outcomes in a systematic and collaborative manner.
 The main publications emphasize that there is no "one solution that fits all" and each multi-actor partnership has to be designed and continuously re-assessed.
 Keeping this in mind, we recommend the following two guidelines:

 Petra Künkel et al, 2011: "Stakeholder dialogues: Skills for better collaboration", The Collective Leadership Institute.
 The Berlin-based institute has been at the forefront of building capacities on multi-actor partnerships for the last 20 years.